• Skip to main content

 Zion Narrows Rental Companies

 I wanted to list a couple of the outfitters located in Springdale, Utah.
-They are located just outside the entrance of the park and are equipped for all your needs for hiking the Zion Narrows.
+They are located just outside the park entrance and are equipped to meet all your needs for hiking the Zion Narrows.

 Zion Narrows Packing List

-Each member of my group found themselves treading water in spots as we waded through water up to my neck and I'm 6'3" tall!
+The water level in Zion Canyon can vary drastically.
+I encountered water up to my knees on my first hike into the Zion Canyon; however, my last trip was very different as each member of my group found themselves treading water in spots as we waded through water up to my neck, and I'm 6'3" tall!
 This means if you don't have the right equipment, you and all of your equipment will end up soaked.

-You can rent some of this equipment through the above-named outfitters or bring your own supplies.
+You can rent some of this equipment through the outfitters listed above or bring your own supplies.
 Here is a list of recommendations.

 How to get to the Zion Narrows